 Here are tips on how to identify, control, and get rid of cucumber beetles in the garden.

 What are Cucumber Beetles?

-Often, the beetles leave their hibernating sites early in the season, and feed on seedlings right as they are emerging, often killing them.
-The larvae feeds on the roots of the host plants.
-Adults will also feed on the leaves, vines, and fruit of plants that survive, often making deep marks in the rind.
+Often, the beetles leave their hibernating sites early in the season, and feed on seedlings right as they are emerging, usually killing them.
+The larvae feed on the roots of the host plants.
+Adults will also feed on the leaves, vines, and fruit of plants that survive, leaving deep marks in the rind.

-They hold another threat too: the can carry bacterial diseases and viruses from plant to plant, such as bacterial wilt and mosaic virus.
+Cucumber beetles hold another threat too: They can carry bacterial diseases and viruses from plant to plant, such as bacterial wilt and mosaic virus.